MicrosoftDocs/azure-docs/articles/application-insights/app-insights-usage-cohorts.md

 ## Example: Events cohort

 You can also make cohorts of events.
-We'll define a cohort of the events and page views, and then see how to use them from the other tools.
+In this section, we define a cohort of the events and page views, and then see how to use them from the other tools.
 This cohort might define a set of events that your team considers _active usage_ or a set related to a certain new feature.

 1. Open the **Cohorts** tool.